 Determining whether you belong to a protected class and what law applies to you will be crucial to establishing your claim for employment discrimination.
 While this can be straightforward in some cases, it is far from easy in most.

-An expert employment discrimination lawyer such as Mohammed Eldessouky can help you understand your rights and how the law applies to you.
+An expert California employment discrimination attorney such as Mohammed Eldessouky can help you understand your rights and how the law applies to you.
 If you have been mistreated at work simply because of your protected characteristics, reach out to us immediately.
 We are available 24/7 on 714-409-8991.